-'''

-class resonance.nonlinear_systems.MultiDoFNonLinearSystem

-Bases: resonance.system.System
+class resonance.nonlinear\systems.MultiDoFNonLinearSystem Bases: resonance.system.System diff eq func

-'''

 This is the abstract base class for any single degree of freedom nonlinear system.
 It can be sub-classed to make a custom system or the necessary methods can be added dynamically.